But God is Faithful!

 We all wonder what will happen tomorrow.
 Will our health hold up, or will we have a heart attack or a sudden stroke?
 Will we end up in a nursing home or waste away in a hospital?
 What about our children?
 Will they serve the Lord?
 What if something happens to them?
 Who will take care of us in our old age?
 Singles wonder if they will ever marry.
 Married couples look at all the divorces and wonder if they will make it.
 We all have concerns about our career choices, and we wonder where we will be in ten years.

 Let us learn the lesson of Lamentations 3:23: God’s mercies come day by day.
 They come when we need them—not earlier and not later.
 God gives us what we need today.
 If we needed more, he would give us more.
-When we need something else, he will give that as well.
+When we need something else, he will provide that as well.
 Nothing we truly need will ever be withheld from us.
 Search your problems, and within them you will discover the well-disguised mercies of God.

 4. What is my hope for the future?